ovh/docs/pages/cloud/dedicated/ola-enable-manager/guide.en-gb.md

 ---
-title: How to Configure OVHcloud Link Aggregation in the OVH Manager
+title: 'Configuring OVHcloud Link Aggregation in the OVHcloud Control Panel'
 slug: ola-manager
-excerpt: Enable OVHcloud Link Aggregation in the manager
+excerpt: 'Find out how to enable OVHcloud Link Aggregation in the OVHcloud Control Panel'
 section: 'Advanced use'
 ---

-**Last updated October 24th, 2019**
+**Last updated 28th October 2019**

 ## Objective

 OVHcloud Link Aggregation (OLA) technology is designed by our teams to increase your server’s availability, and boost the efficiency of your network connections.
 In just a few clicks, you can aggregate your network cards and make your network links redundant.
 This means that if one link goes down, traffic is automatically redirected to another available link.
-In this article, we will discuss how to set up OLA in the OVH Manager.
+In this guide, we will explain how to set up OLA in the OVHcloud Control Panel.

 ## Requirements

-Make sure you have ordered OLA through the OVH Manager prior to following the steps in this guide.
+* OLA ordered through the OVHcloud Control Panel beforehand.

 > [!warning]
 >
-> In order to make any changes to OLA, you will first need to remove any server you are working on from any vRacks to which they are currently attached and remove any attached failover IP.
+> In order to make any changes to OLA, you will first need to remove any servers you are working on from any vRacks they are currently attached to and remove any attached failover IPs.
 >

 ## Instructions

-To begin configuring OLA, log into the [OVH Manager](https://www.ovh.com/manager/){.external}.
-Click the **Server** button at the top of the screen then select the server in question from the drop-down menu on the left-hand sidebar.
-Then click the **Network interfaces** tab.
+To begin configuring OLA, log in to the [OVHcloud Control Panel](https://www.ovh.com/manager/){.external}.
+Click the **Server** button at the top of the screen, then select the server in question from the drop-down menu on the left-hand sidebar.
+Then click on the **Network interfaces** tab.
 Once you have confirmed that the server is not attached to any vRacks, click the **I have done this, go to the next step** button.

 ![network interfaces](images/network_interfaces.png){.thumbnail}